Narara Valley High School

 Narara Valley High School (abbreviated as NVHS) is a government-funded co-educational comprehensive secondary day school, located in Narara, in the Central Coast region of New South Wales, Australia.

-The school caters for approximately 800 students in 2020, from Year 7 to Year 12, of whom eight percent identified as Indigenous Australians and eleven percent were from a language background other than English.
-The school is operated by the NSW Department of Education; and the current principal is Mr. Andrew Skehan.
+The school caters for approximately 762 students in 2022, from year 7 to year 12, of whom eleven percent identified as Indigenous Australians and ten percent were from a language background other than English.
+The school is operated by the NSW Department of Education; and the current principal is Andrew Skehan.

-Extracurricular & co-curricular
+Extracurricular and co-curricular

 Music

-The school runs several music programs, including a selective Creative and Performing Arts Program (CAPA) and a concert band that frequently plays music at fund-raising events for the school and charity.
+The school runs several music programs, including a selective creative and performing arts program and a concert band that frequently plays music at fund-raising events for the school and charity.
 Music classes are mandatory for all students enrolled in years 7 and 8, and the subject may be continued as an elective if a student wishes.

 Academic acceleration program

-The school runs an Academic Acceleration program for highly engaged students who are invited to join a modified class that aims to complete the HSC a year earlier than the cohort they initially joined with.
+Until 2018, the school ran an academic acceleration program for highly engaged students who were invited to join a modified class that aimed to complete the HSC a year earlier than the cohort they initially joined with.
+This class has since been discontinued, replaced by the STEP class at the beginning of 2018.